joek85/Trooveo/README.md

 # Trooveo is a project which can let you search, listen to youtube videos.
+No YouTube Api.
 # Player
 ![](screenshots/player.png)